B.S. Youngstown State University

 J.D.
 The University of Akron School of Law 1984

-Professor Mitchell served as a Visiting Assistant Professor at the University of Dayton School of Law, 1994-1995, where she taught a judicial externship course and supervised students in the school's in-house clinic.
+Professor Mitchell-Cichon served as a Visiting Assistant Professor at the University of Dayton School of Law, 1994-1995, where she taught a judicial externship course and supervised students in the school's in-house clinic.

-Professor Mitchell has extensive practice experience in criminal and poverty law.
-Professor Mitchell's litigation experience includes practicing before the U.S. Court of Appeals for the Sixth Circuit, the Ohio Supreme Court, and trial courts in both Ohio and Michigan.
+Professor Mitchell-Cichon has extensive practice experience in criminal and poverty law.
+Her litigation experience includes cases before the U.S. Court of Appeals for the Sixth Circuit, the Ohio Supreme Court, the Michigan Supreme Court and trial and appellate courts in both Ohio and Michigan.
+She also works on legislative reform to improve the criminal justice system.

 Mitchell-Cichon, Marla L., "What Mom Would Have Wanted: Lessons Learned from an Elder Law Clinic About Achieving Clients' Estate-Planning Goals," 10 Elder LJ 289 (2002).